-Sprinkler head cages must be installed on: All sprinkler heads located in mechanical spaces and on any exposed heads in areas where they may be impacted by maintenance work or general occupancy.
+Sprinkler head cages must be installed on:

+All sprinkler heads located in mechanical spaces as well as all

+Exposed heads in areas where they may be impacted by maintenance work or general occupancy.

 6.3.8 Sprinkler Head Density

 Ductwork and equipment in mechanical spaces may affect sprinkler head coverage.
 These factors must be considered to ensure adequate sprinkler coverage is installed in these spaces, including layered sprinkler protection if necessary.